-(e) Where the Trial is to be run under the three Judge system, the dogs should be split equally, and in numerical order, between the three Judges, i.e. 1,2,3,4 with the right hand Judge, 5,6,7,8 with the middle Judge and 9, 10, 11 and 12 with the left hand Judge in a one-day stake and 1-8, 9-16 and 17-24 in a two day.
+(d) In the event that the dogs are to be split between the Judges, this will be done odds and evens.
+Where the Trial is to be run under the 4 judge system, in the first round the odd numbered dogs will be seen by the right hand Judges and the evens by the left hand Judges.
+Where this system is adopted, in the second round the odd numbered dogs remaining in the Trial must be seen by the left hand Judges and the evens by the right hand Judges.
+The Judges can thereafter continue to rotate the dogs remaining in the stake in this way until they get together for a run-off, when the order of sending shall revert to numerical order. (e) Where the Trial is to be run under the three Judge system (in the event that the dogs are to be split) then the dogs should be split equally, and in numerical order, between the three Judges, i.e. 1,2,3,4 with the right hand Judge, 5,6,7,8 with the middle Judge and 9, 10, 11 and 12 with the left hand Judge in a 12 dog stake and 1-8, 9-16 and 17-24 in a two day.
 Dogs should then rotate from right to left so that the dogs under the left hand Judge in the first round should be seen by the right hand Judge next and so on.
 The rotation should continue until a run-off when numerical order will resume.
+J(B)3.